objecthub/swift-lispkit/README.md

 in Scheme, as well as custom modifications of the core environment consisting of a compiler, a virtual machine as well as the core libraries.

-So far, performance was not a priority in the development of _LispKit_.
-The _LispKit_ compiler does not perform many code optimizations and the performance of the system is below state of the art Lisp and Scheme implementations.

 The [NumericalScheme](https://github.com/objecthub/swift-numericalscheme) demo
 showcases how to create a derived _LispKit_ interpreter that inherits everything from _LispKit_ (without code duplication) and defines a new native as well as Scheme-based library.